soukveda/cpsc-351-proj-1/README.md

 How to execute the program:
+- Make sure you are running in a Linux environment
 - navigate to your working directory in the terminal
 - type "make" into the terminal to compile both the receiver and sender programs
 - open another terminal in the same directory (you should have two terminals running)